AtifNaveed/SwiftyHud/README.md

-# How to create & publish pod
+# How to create & publish your pod

 ## Step 1: Install cocoapods
     Command Line > sudo gem install cocoapods